Google Business Profile For Therapists

 One category, when five would qualify

-Most profiles list only "Psychotherapist" or "Mental Health Service" and stop.
-Specialty relevant secondary like "Family Counselor, "Mental Health Clinic" etc. categories left blank.
+Most profiles list "Psychotherapist" or "Mental Health Service" and stop.
+Secondary categories like "Family Counselor," "Marriage Counselor," and "Mental Health Clinic" are left blank, and each blank one is a search the profile can no longer rank for.

-Generic "compassionate care for all your needs" gives the algorithm nothing about what you do and what profile should rank for.
+Generic "compassionate care for all your needs" gives the algorithm no information about what you do or which searches the profile should serve.

 Missing service listings.

 Services are either absent or added as bare titles with no descriptions.
-Each service entry is a relevance signal Google cares about if a search matches your services. — Huge wasted opportunity.
+Each service entry is a relevance signal Google reads when a search matches it.
+Left empty, it's wasted ranking surface.

 Attributes left unconfigured.

-"Online appointments," "Wheelchair accessible," "LGBTQ+ friendly," "Identifies as women-owned" — each is a filter Google uses to match searchers to providers.
+"Online appointments," "Wheelchair accessible," "LGBTQ+ friendly," "Identifies as women-owned."
+Each one is a filter Google uses to match searchers to providers.

 Inconsistent NAP across the web.

-Name, address, and phone number appearing differently across Google, Psychology Today, Healthgrades, Yelp, and your website lowers Google's confidence in your listing.
+Name, address, and phone appearing differently across Google, Psychology Today, Healthgrades, Yelp, and your own website lowers Google's confidence in the listing.

 Photos limited to a logo.